Isabel dos Santos - Counsellor (MBACP)

 It’s a space where people gain knowledge and share ideas to help them lead more inspiring lives.

-I provide monthly workshops on various subjects: change, decision making… This is a great opportunity to keep me updated with the latest research and have a broader knowledge in other areas, like Neuroscience, Psychology and Sociology.
+I provide regular workshops on various subjects: change, decision making… This is a great opportunity to keep me updated with the latest research and have a broader knowledge in other areas, like Neuroscience, Psychology and Sociology.